 - Blanched apples – submerge in boiling water and boil for two minutes

-Simply wash them in running water and drain thoroughly.
+To prepare these fruits for freezing, simply wash them in running water and drain thoroughly.

 Freezing fruits in dry sugar or a sugar syrup solution will help to retain their colour and texture.
 You can make sugar syrup by simply dissolving 675g of sugar into 1.5l of warm water.
 Place the fruit into your chosen freezer container; add the syrup, and freeze.